-There may be more people getting severely ill with COVID right now compared to earlier in the summer.
-But it’s unclear whether it’s solely because there are more people getting COVID overall or if Delta is also more likely to make them severely sick, says Paul Offit, MD, Director of the Vaccine Education Center and an infectious disease specialist at the Children’s Hospital of Philadelphia.
+Although more people are getting severely ill with COVID right now compared to earlier in the summer, it’s unclear whether that’s solely because there are more people getting COVID overall or if Delta is also more likely to make them severely sick, says Paul Offit, MD, director of the Vaccine Education Center and an infectious disease specialist at the Children’s Hospital of Philadelphia.

-For this reason, Offit isn’t willing to guess either way whether Delta is more virulent.
+For this reason, Offit isn’t willing to guess if Delta is more virulent.
 Many experts are taking the same cautious, but reasonable, approach.
 Others, however, are ready to speculate that Delta is causing more severe disease than previous variants.

-Delta’s contagiousness is part of the reason why COVID is landing so many kids in the hospital, but Spinner says it doesn’t entirely explain the number of sick kids he’s seeing.
-“There’s more to it than just the transmissibility,” says Dr. Stanley Spinner.
+Delta’s contagiousness is definitely part of the reason why COVID is landing so many kids in the hospital, but Spinner says it doesn’t entirely explain the number of sick kids he’s seeing.
+“There’s more to it than just the transmissibility,” he says.

-There is some amount of evidence to back up this speculation, such as research from Scotland that found that Delta leads to hospitalization at twice the rate of the Alpha variant.
-Additional research from Canada, which has not yet been peer-reviewed, backs up that Delta is landing more people in the hospital.
+Some amount of evidence backs up this speculation, such as research from Scotland that found that Delta leads to hospitalization at twice the rate of the Alpha variant.
+Additional research from Canada, which has not yet been peer-reviewed, shows that Delta is landing more people in the hospital.

 However, the available evidence is still not enough to convince many experts.
 And in the UK, which faced Delta before the variant became common in the U.S., kids didn’t seem to get sicker than before, Elizabeth Whittaker, a pediatric infectious disease and immunology specialist at Imperial College London, told the New York Times.

 One thing is certain, and it’s that Delta is more contagious than any other COVID variant.
-Experts estimate that it is 40 to 60 percent more transmissible than the Alpha variant and nearly twice as transmissible as the original coronavirus.
+Experts estimate that it’s 40 to 60 percent more transmissible than the Alpha variant and nearly twice as transmissible as the original coronavirus.